How to Register as a Sole Trader in Saint Vincent and the Grenadines

 Disclaimer: Be aware that this article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.

-Sole trader in Zambia
+Sole trader in Saint Vincent and the Grenadines

 A sole trader or proprietorship is a business formed and owned by an individual.
 It is easy to establish and run, unlike other, more complex forms.
 The law does not distinguish the business from its owner.
 Being run by only one person, this form is flexible to the changing business environment, as there is only one decision-maker.
 The liability of a sole trader is unlimited, which means that you are responsible for all the assets and debts of your business, and you're operating it with all your fortune.